HumanCellAtlas/dcp-community/rfcs/text/0000-dss-event-journaling.md

 ## Detailed Design

 The DSS will provide two new API endpoints:
-  1. GET /events, accepting `replica`, `from-date`, and `to-date`.
+  1. GET /events, accepting `replica`, `from_date`, and `to_date`.
 This will return a paged listing of signed urls containing event journals.
-  1. GET /event, accepting `replica`, `bundle-uuid`, and `bundle-version`.
+  1. GET /event, accepting `replica`, `bundle_uuid`, and `bundle_version`.
 This will return the JSON document produced during the bundle event.

 The event data for a single event will be the JSON metadata document currently produced for the DSS JMESPath event subscription service.

 Due to the (currently unbounded) size of the JSON metadata document, new events will be stored directly on object storage as single objects.
-An offline daemon will compile events into journals, as needed.
+An offline daemon will compile and compress events into journals, as needed.
+Event history will be maintained indefinitely.

 ### Unresolved Questions